anaclb/n-bodies/README.md

-# n-bodies
+# N-bodies
-Study of simple n body systems
+Study of gravitational N body systems.
+# Project III - Computational Astronomy
+Simple algorithm to study N-body systems and its application on a simple case.
+Developed during the course of Computational Astronomy, at the Faculty of Sciences of University of Porto.